wlsf82/cv/partials/COURSES.md

 - Express installation and usage (creating a simple node server)
 - Working with environment variables
 - Testing of Express routes with Supertest and Tape
-- Refactoring Express routes to avoiding code duplication
+- Refactoring Express routes with middleware to avoiding code duplication

 ## TDD Day - [Eric Elliott JS](https://ericelliottjs.com/premium-content)